Hearing Screening vs Hearing Test

 1) Screenings do miss some people; they have to or we would have too many false positives.

 3) Given the fluctuating nature of otitis media, the hard part can be catching the hearing problem.
 Screenings are not sophisticated or comprehensive enough.
 With a comprehensive audiological you are including frequencies most likely to be impacted by otitis media, which are excluded in the hearing screening.
-Additionally, you can benefit from bone conduction testing which can reveal an air-bone gap, even if hearing is technically within normal limits.
+Additionally, you can benefit from bone conduction testing which can reveal an air-bone gap, even if hearing is technically within the range of “normal”.
 Bone conduction testing is not part of hearing screenings, appropriately so.

 4) The level of training of the examiner.
 While hospitals do employ audiologists to administer their newborn hearing screenings, schools do not.
 An audiologist has 8+ years of training.
 A lot can go wrong when a one-day training is the sole basis of an examiner’s expertise.
 This approach may be penny wise but pound foolish.
-In the short-term you may be saving the expense of the audiologist, but in the long run, when you spend tens of thousands of dollars on support services that are ineffective or of limited benefit because the student isn’t properly hearing the instructor, you have lost more than you have saved.
+In the short-term you may be saving the expense of the audiologist.
+However, in the long run, when you spend tens of thousands of dollars on support services that are ineffective or of limited benefit because the student isn’t properly hearing the instructor, you have lost more than you have saved.
 Both in money and in time.
-This approach also fails to recognize that the cost is not only for the level of education, but for the extra equipment as well (see #5).
+This time can never be bought back.
+This approach also fails to recognize that the cost is not only for the level of education of the administering professional, but also for the more sophisticated, and therefore more costly, equipment as well (see #5).